Resources

 What is a LAZ File?
 LiDAR Format Explained

 LAZ is the compressed version of LAS — the standard format for LiDAR and photogrammetry point clouds.
-What it contains, how to open and share it.
+What it contains, how to open it, and how to share it.

 February 20, 2025